eclipse-thingweb/node-red/node-red-node-wot/README.md

 ## Provided Nodes

-After installation, the package adds eight nodes at the Node-RED palette, each scoped under the __Web of Things__ title.
+After installation, the package adds several nodes to the Node-RED palette, all grouped under the Web of Things title.
-Those nodes are as follows and needed to interact with different interaction affordances of a Thing:
+These nodes are designed to interact with the various interaction affordances of a Thing:

 1) Read Property node;
 1) Write Property node;